Announcing the Tenure-Track Hire of Dr. Victoria Lyall

 Since 2011, Dr. Lyall has focused her attentions on re-conceptualizing FAMSI.org, a landmark website for pre-Columbian studies initially launched in 1997 and acquired by LACMA in 2010.
 After several years of study and planning, a new site dedicated to providing free and open access to Ancient American research and materials of study--image databases, bibliographies, and digitized books--is set to launch in the summer of 2014, www.ancientamericas.org.

 Dr. Lyall's academic research interests have focused on the narrative arts of the ancient Maya during the ninth and tenth centuries AD, specifically investigating issues of bilingualism, literacy, and the ongoing tension between text and image in pre-Columbian narratives from the ancient to the colonial period.
 She has conducted fieldwork involving the documentation of mural programs across northern Yucatan, collaborated with investigators from Mexico's National Institute of Anthropology and History (INAH), and presented her work at conferences internationally.

-Please join me, Museum Studies faculty and staff, and the Search Committee--Prof. Gwen Allen, Prof. Mark Johnson, and Prof. Santhi Kavuri-Bauer--in welcoming Dr. Lyall to Museum Studies at San Francisco State University.
+Please join Museum Studies faculty and staff, the Search Committee — Prof. Gwen Allen, Prof. Mark Johnson, and Prof. Santhi Kavuri-Bauer — and I in welcoming Dr. Lyall to Museum Studies at San Francisco State University.
 I know that she is looking forward to working with students, graduates, faculty, and the museum community to help grow our outstanding program.